Computer-Vision-Enabled Worker Video Analysis for Motion Amount Quantification: Literature Review

 \subsection{Hierarchical Approaches to Learning Human Behavior}

-Recognizing human activities in videos is a challenging task that has been addressed by various approaches.
-Robertson and Reid (2006) \cite{robertson2006general} proposed a hierarchical approach that combined trajectory information and local motion descriptors.
+Recognizing human activities in videos is a challenging task.
+Robertson \& Reid \cite{robertson2006general} proposed a hierarchical approach combining trajectory information and local motion descriptors.
 However, this method requires a large database and accurate motion evaluation, making it less practical.
-Bregler (1997) \cite{bregler1997learning} utilized Expectation Maximization clustering, dynamical systems, and Hidden Markov Models to learn human dynamics in videos.
-Meanwhile, Duchenne et al. (2009) \cite{duchenne2009automatic} introduced a weakly-supervised learning algorithm that extracts features from videos using scripts for weak supervision and clusters them based on feature similarity.
+Bregler \cite{bregler1997learning} used Expectation Maximization clustering, dynamical systems, and Hidden Markov Models to learn human dynamics in videos.
+Duchenne et al. \cite{duchenne2009automatic} introduced a weakly-supervised learning algorithm that extracts features from videos using scripts for weak supervision and clusters them based on feature similarity.
 A temporal action detector is then trained on these clusters.
-To detect moving humans, Han and Bhanu (2007) \cite{han2007fusion} employed a hierarchical genetic algorithm to find correspondence between colored and thermal images.
-Hoai et al. (2011) \cite{hoai2011joint} introduced a framework for video segmentation and action recognition that leverages multi-class SVM and dynamic programming.
-Probabilistic methods were integrated into this domain by the initial frameworks \cite{oliver2000bayesian}.
-Human video analysis faces a significant challenge due to the rapid movements of humans, which led to a substantial body of research focused on this aspect.
+Han \& Bhanu \cite{han2007fusion} used a hierarchical genetic algorithm to find correspondence between colored and thermal images.
+Hoai et al. \cite{hoai2011joint} introduced a framework for video segmentation and action recognition using multi-class SVM and dynamic programming.
+Human video analysis faces a significant challenge due to rapid movements of humans.

 In our case, we use CV to extract feature landmarks in videos, treating it as a pose estimation problem.